ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_ilamb.md

 This documentation is tailored to using <i>ILAMB</i> on <i>Gadi</i> and, hence, it supplements rather than replaces the official documentation.
 Users are encouraged to read the <a href="https://www.ilamb.org/doc/" target="_blank">ILAMB documentation</a> and relevant <a href="https://www.ilamb.org/doc/tutorial.html" target="_blank">tutorials</a>.

-ACCESS-NRI is releasing an NCI configuration of ILAMB under the name **ILAMB-workflow**.
+ACCESS-NRI is releasing an NCI configuration of ILAMB under the name *ILAMB-workflow*.

-**ILAMB-workflow** is the ACCESS-NRI software and data infrastructure that enables the ILAMB evaluation framework on NCI Gadi.
-It includes the **ILAMB Python packages**, a series of **ILAMB outputs for ACCESS model evaluation** and the **ILAMB-Data collection of observational datasets**.
+*ILAMB-workflow* is the ACCESS-NRI software and data infrastructure that enables the ILAMB evaluation framework on NCI Gadi.
+It includes the

+- *ILAMB* Python packages,
+- a series of *ILAMB* outputs for ACCESS model evaluation,
+- the *ILAMB-Data* collection of observational datasets.

 ILAMB-workflow is configured to use the existing NCI supported CMIP data collections.

 ## Using ILAMB on Gadi